final-state/final-state/README.md

 ```

 You can't get the latest state right after dispatching.
 Because as it's name says, it is asynchronous.

+### Store#dispatchAction(action[, params])

+Dispatch an action to alter state.

+The first parameter `action` is the action function which will be triggered.

+The second parameter `params` is the dynamic values that are used by action function.

+After the action is finished, all the listeners registered by `Store#subscribe` will be called.

+Async action is also supported like `Store#dispatch`.

 ## Use with `typescript`